 Meet Spencer Segalla

-Associate Chair of History, Geography and Legal Studies/Associate Professor, History
+Associate Chair of History, Geography and Legal Studies/Professor, History

 Phone: (813) 257-3326

 Address: 401 W. Kennedy Blvd.
 Tampa, FL 33606